 Investment Face Value

 The face value of an investment is the amount listed on the security.
 A $25 EE bond sold by the federal government has a face value of $25.
-This may be different than the security's redeemable value and selling price.
+This may be different from the security's redeemable value and selling price.
 Bonds that sell below their face value are "below par."
 A $25 bond that sells for $10 costs less than its face value.
 Bonds that sell for more than their face value are "above par."
 A $25 bond that sells for $35 costs more than its face value.

 Investment Maturity Value

 An investment's maturity value is the face value plus any interest.
 Bonds that have higher risk levels tend to pay more interest, while more conservative bonds pay less interest.
 A $25 bond that takes 30 years to mature will pay $25 plus accrued interest after 360 months.
 Assuming the bond has a 2-percent interest rate, 30 years worth of interest payments would equal $15.
-If the owner cashes the bond prior to its maturity date, he may receive less than its face value.
+If the owner cashes the bond before its maturity date, he may receive less than its face value.
 He will still receive any accrued interest payments.

 Loan Face Value